Michijs Logo

 Property Description

-reflectedAttributes Allows to define reflected attributes and follows the Kebab case.
-A reflected attribute cannot be initialized with a true value
+reflectedAttributes Allows defining reflected attributes and follows the Kebab case.
+A reflected attribute cannot be initialized with a true value.

 methods Methods are functions that notify changes at the time of making the change.

-adoptedStyleSheets Allows to use Constructable Stylesheets.
-Remember that you need to use Shadow DOM to be able to use Constructable Stylesheets.
-In case your component doesn't support this feature, it will return a style tag.
+adoptedStyleSheets Allows using Constructable Stylesheets.
+Remember that you need to use Shadow DOM to utilize Constructable Stylesheets; otherwise, it will return a style tag.

-reflectedCssVariables Allows to define reflected CSS variables and follows the Kebab case.
-CSS variables changes does not trigger a rerender.
-A reflected CSS variable cannot be initialized with a true value
+reflectedCssVariables Allows defining reflected CSS variables and follows the Kebab case.
+A reflected CSS variable cannot be initialized with a true value.

-computedStyleSheet Allows you to define a Constructable Stylesheet that depend on the state of the component.
-When there is no shadow root the style will be reflected in the style attribute.
+computedStyleSheet Allows defining a Constructable Stylesheet that depends on the component's state.
+When there is no shadow root, the style will be reflected in the style attribute.

 render Function that renders the component.